gkjohnson/three-gpu-pathtracer/README.md

 setTextures( renderer : WebGLRenderer, width : Number, height : Number, textures : Array<Texture> ) : void
 ```

+Takes the rendering context to updateh the target for, the target dimensions of the texture array, and the array of textures to render into the 2D texture array.
+Every texture is stretched to the dimensions of the texture array at the same index they are provided in.

 ## MaterialStructArrayUniform

 _extends Array_

+Array of `MaterialStructUniform` definitions for use as a Shader uniform.

 ### .updateFrom